 Q. After I lost my job, I went on COBRA, which lets me keep my former employer’s insurance for 18 months.
 It is good insurance, but more than I can afford, since I have to pay the entire premium.
-My COBRA runs out in May.
+My COBRA runs out next March.

 - Can I buy insurance in the exchange that starts January 1 and stop paying for my COBRA insurance at that point?

 - Would I be eligible for a tax credit to help cover the premium?

-- Finally, what if I want to wait and see how things work out and wait until the summer to switch?
+- Finally, what if I want to wait and see how things work out and wait until next spring to switch?

 A. Yes, you can buy insurance in the exchange during open enrollment and drop your COBRA insurance.
 Once you’re enrolled in a plan for January, you can cancel your COBRA coverage.
 Whether you are eligible for a tax credit will depend on your household income.